-For some companies, a webmaster is an internal employee that handles the required job duties and works as part of a multiplatform publishing team.
-Other companies, in the hopes of keeping internal staffing minimal, hire webmasters on a contract basis to maintain their website.
+For some companies, a webmaster serves as an internal employee that handles the required job duties and works as part of a multiplatform publishing team.
+Other companies, in the hopes of keeping internal staffing minimal, hire webmasters on a contract basis to manage and maintain their website.
 Whether a company employs this position in-house or hires a third party, webmasters are needed to make sure websites stay online, function without flaw, and provide a rich user experience.

 Webmaster Job Description

-Webmaster job description element #1: Maintain an inventory of advertisements and manage the ad server software.
+Webmaster job description element #1: Troubleshoot the site.

 Webmaster job description element #2: Debug issues that arise with the performance of the website.

 This task is incredibly important when e-commerce and member retention is involved with a site.
 If bugs aren’t addressed as quickly as possible, revenue and conversions will be lost.